Gabriel Coury: Royal Flying Corps

 On 15 November 1916, Coury was seconded to the Royal Flying Corps as a flying officer (observer).
 He was appointed a flying officer on 20 September 1917, although his seniority was dated from 28 August 1917.

 On 1 April 1918, Coury was transferred to the Royal Air Force on its establishment, and he subsequently transferred to the RAF Administrative Branch on 20 September 1918.
 On 30 September 1918, Coury was promoted to temporary captain in the Medical section of the Administrative Branch.
 He mustered out as a captain when the war ended.

 Post war

 After the war, Coury returned to his old firm as a cotton broker.
 When the Second World War broke out, he joined the Royal Army Service Corps and participated in the Normandy Landings.

+Personal life

+Coury married Katherine "Kitty" Mary Christina (née Lovell) on 7 January 1918 in St Mary's Roman Catholic Church, Clapham, London.
+Katherine was a volunteer with a medical/welfare group during the First World War.

+The couple had three daughters: Joan Marie Louise Coury, Carmen Katherine Mary Coury and Margaret Mary Coury.

+Gabriel Coury died at his home in Liverpool on 23 February 1956.

 Legacy

 Coury is honoured in a memorial at his former school, St Francis Xavier's College, Liverpool.
 His VC is on display at the Queen's Lancashire Regiment Museum at Fulwood Barracks in Preston, Lancashire.
+Coury also attended Stonyhurst College in Lancashire and a platoon of the Stonyhurst CCF is named in his honour.
+In addition, his portrait hangs alongside the other six Stonyhurst VCs in the Top Refectory.